NYC Council Speaker Corey Johnson talks public housing, marijuana and discounted MetroCards

 NEW YORK —City Council Speaker Corey Johnson opened up on Thursday about public housing, reduced MetroCard fares and marijuana.

 One of the issues Johnson is advocating for includes the need for change regarding public housing.
-He told PIX11 News that the city “definitely has the money” to make the necessary changes.
-“Public housing residents shouldn’t be treated like they’re in a separate category than anyone else in New York City.”
+He told PIX11 News that the city "definitely has the money" to make the necessary changes.

+"Public housing residents shouldn't be treated like they're in a separate category than anyone else in New York City," Johnson said.

-Speaker Johnson said that he will continue to push for funding for public housing, which affects more than 400,000 people.
+Johnson said that he will continue to push for funding for public housing, which affects more than 400,000 people.
 He also plans to fight for lower fares for riders, which could impact almost one million residents.

 Watch the full episode of Monica Makes It Happen here: